 4. Start-up Cell and Innovation Club: These two initiatives are run by the University as a whole for the purpose of ensuring that students who intend to float a start-up of their own or enter into their own venture to receive support from the University.
 The Innovation Club of the University is a club wherein various innovations and innovative ideas from various students of the University are displayed and are open to public inspection and consultation.

 5. Science Club: As the name suggests, the Science Club of the University is designed exclusively for scientific innovations and inventions by the students.
-The Club works in the premise of providing support to the students in their endeavor in science and by showcasing and popularizing their talents in science.
+The Club works in the premise of providing support to the students in their endeavour in science and by showcasing and popularizing their talents in science.
 A scientific invention form the students of any discipline is encouraged and upheld by this Club.

 6. Industry-Institution Cell: As the name suggests this Cell has been designed to ensure that the Industry-Institution interface happens regularly and effectively in the University.
 It embodies one of the aims of the University that students studying here should get an over-all and all-round education that focuses not only on their theoretical skills, but on their practical knowledge as well.